syncfusion-content/winui-docs/winui/DataGrid/Editing.md

 ### Entering into edit mode

 You can enter into edit mode by pressing <kbd>F2</kbd> key or clicking (touch also supported) the cell.
-You can allow users to edit the cell in single click (OnTap) or double click (OnDoubleTab) by setting by [EditTrigger](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.SfGridBase.html#Syncfusion_UI_Xaml_Grids_SfGridBase_EditTrigger) property.
+You can allow users to edit the cell in single click (OnTap) or double click (OnDoubleTab) by setting [EditTrigger](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.SfGridBase.html#Syncfusion_UI_Xaml_Grids_SfGridBase_EditTrigger) property.

 {% tabs %}